By Boyce Thompson

 Since they are built directly on the ground – sometimes over a bed of gravel – the soil under a slab foundation needs to be level, otherwise the slab may crack or break down.
 That makes slabs an unlikely candidate for a steeply sloping lot (a crawlspace may work better there).
 But they may be the foundation of choice on lots with high water tables where building a basement would be problematic.

 To create a slab foundation, four to six inches of concrete, reinforced with steel bars, is poured over a mesh and moisture barrier.
 Trenches are dug around the perimeter of the slab for footings to support walls.
 Concrete footings may be poured to support interior walls and columns as well.
-Here's a modern farmhouse plan, 1067-1 that comes with a slab foundation as a standard option (crawlspace is also standard, and basement is available for a fee).
+Below is a modern farmhouse plan that comes with a slab foundation as a standard option (crawlspace is also standard, and basement is available for a fee).

 One drawback to slab construction is that mechanical and sometimes even electrical systems are buried underneath the slab.
 That can make them difficult to repair or replace.
 Slabs need to be carefully insulated to prevent thermal conduction issues, and they need to be protected from moisture and run-off damage.